What is a Silicon Boule?

 What is the Bridgeman Technique and the Stockbarger Method

 The Bridgeman technique solidifies melts from a hot zone to a cold zone.
-The polycrystalline material in what is the bridgeman techniquethe crucible must be melted and brought into contact with a seed at the bottom of the crucible.
+The polycrystalline material in the crucible must be melted and brought into contact with a seed at the bottom of the crucible.
 The process involves the addition of new atoms, ions, and polymer strings to the melt, which results in the formation of a single crystal.
 Typically, crystalline solids have high Young's modulus and high shear modulus.

 This process produces large single crystals, called boules.
 The most perfect of these crystals is silicon, which is found in nature.
 The Stockbarger method produces monocrystalline ingots, which can weigh more than two hundred kilograms.
 It is similar to the Bridgman technique, but uses slightly different cooling systems.
 The Bridgeman method solidifies a solid ingot by heating a mixture of silicon, carbon, and alumina.